 Murder Most Obvious

-Children's author, Lauren Kessler (Barbara Niven), moves in to her new home with her father Stan (Daniel J. Travanti), who since retiring from his job as a prosecutor has found himself employed to lecture on law at the local university.
-It is the same university which Brian (Gary Hudson), who lives opposite, works at and who clearly takes a shine to Lauren as soon as she moves in, inviting her to go running with her and then out for dinner.
-But it isn't long after moving in that Lauren gets a shock when she discovers that the previous owner of the house was murdered in his guest house where he ran his business from.
+Children's author, Lauren Kessler (Barbara Niven - The Perfect Neighbor), moves in to her new home with her father Stan (Daniel J. Travanti - My Name Is Kate), who having retired as a full time prosecutor has found himself lecturing on law at the local university.
+It is the same university where Brian (Gary Hudson - A Lover's Revenge), who lives opposite them, works and who clearly has taken a shine to Lauren as soon as she moves in, inviting her to go running with him and then out for dinner.
+But it isn't long after moving in that Lauren gets a shock when she learns that the previous owner of the house was murdered in his guest house where he ran his business from.
 It sparks Stan's curiosity as he finds himself looking in to it and seeing some glaring issues in the conviction of the murdered man's wife.

-"Murder in My House" pretty much tells you everything in the first 20 minutes and I am not going to hold back from telling you what you learn as well.
+"Murder in My House" is one of those movies which tells you everything in the first 20 minutes and I am not going to hold back from telling you what you learn as well.
 We see a married man who is having an affair with a married woman ending up murdered.
 Then two years later Lauren and her dad move in to the house and we learn that nice guy Brian is in fact the killer next door.
 Now it tries to be a bit clever when it comes to this but "Murder in My House" is the sort of made for TV movie which is obvious at best and I am sure most will be able to work out the revelation before it comes during the first 30 minutes.

 What this all boils down to is that "Murder in My House" is one of those movies which thinks that it can be thrilling even when it tells us stuff early on but the truth is it can't and it ends up offering little to enrich the journey to an inevitable climax.